akleroy/cpropstoo/README.md

 sizes).

-* cube_to_moments : extract moment measurements for a list of clouds given an assignment cube and a data cube
+* cube_to_moments : extract moment measurements for a list of clouds given an assignment cube and a data cube.

 * cube_to_level_moments : measure moments for each kernel plus contour combination in a cube.
 Feeds dendrogram analysis or other multiscale